First climber to attempt Everest ascent since Nepal earthquakes

 Tourism accounts for 4 percent of Nepal’s gross domestic product and employs more than 500,000 people.
 The government fears tourist arrivals could fall by 40 percent this year.

-Beside Kuriki, 13 foreign expeditions have been permitted to climb other mountains in Nepal, home to eight of the world’s 14 peaks above 8,000 meters ( 26,307 feet) from the sea level.
+Beside Kuriki, 13 foreign expeditions have been permitted to climb other mountains in Nepal, home to eight of the world’s 14 peaks above 8,000 metres ( 26,307 feet) from the sea level.

 Editing by Krishna N. Das and Gareth Jones